Mets fan Julian Casablancas of The Strokes and ...

 Mets fan Julian Casablancas of The Strokes and The Voidz joins the show | Shea Anything

-Doug Williams and Andy Martino welcome special guest Julian Casablancas to the Shea Anything podcast presented by Verizon, as the Mets fan and musician from The Strokes and The Voidz joins the show.
+On the Shea Anything podcast presented by Verizon, Mets fan and musician Julian Casablancas from The Strokes and The Voidz talks the potential of re-signing pending free agents Noah Syndergaard and Marcus Stroman.

 More Recent New York Mets Articles